fel-dev/Ah-moleque-Faxineiro/README.md

 ### To use:

-1. Once installed, right-click on the script file `ECM_0.4.4_beta_2025.bat`;
+1. Once installed, double-click on the script file `ECM.bat`;
-2. Select the option “Run as administrator” (opicional);
+2. Wait until the end of the cleaning process.

-3. Wait until the end of the cleaning.
+**Note:** The script no longer requires "Run as administrator" mode.

 ## Thank you for enhancing your computer's performance with EasyCleanMate!